robertonetti/2.0.FCSeqTools.jl/README.md

 # Contents

-- `src` contains the code and the explanation of all the functions
+- `src` folder contains the code and the explanation of all the functions
-- `example` contains an explained example of the Edge Addition Algorithm
+- `Example` folder contains an explained example of the Edge Addition Algorithm

 # Installation